QualitySushi/osrs-simulator/README.md

     Apply Modifiers: Select prayers, potions, and special attacks
     Calculate: View your expected DPS and other stats
-    Compare: Save setups to compare different loadouts
+    Compare: Save setups to compare different loadouts Import RuneLite Seed: Paste an exported seed on the Simulation page to load your gear

 Technical Documentation
 Frontend Architecture